Peterson Field Guides: iOS apps

 Appweavers, Inc., the licensee of the Peterson field guides for mobile devices, has developed the Peterson Birds of North America and Peterson Feeder Birds of North America apps for mobile Apple products.
 The Peterson Birds of North America app also includes some content from other books in the Peterson field guide series.

+The app is no longer available on iTunes.